duhyundev/TIL/README.md

   > learn how to generate sequelize hooks, query statement
   > learn session controls
   > should make cheat-sheet for this project (front-end/back-end/DB/middleWare)

 ---
+### 190628 (FRI)
+- Toy-Problem 18 : AsyncMap
+  > callback, promise, async need to understand more
+  > consoling is difficult with async process

+- Sprint deployment and Build
+  > learn the things to know when deployment will do
+  > understand AWS concept
+  > EC2, S3, RDS
+  > learn how to use AWS practicaly

+- 1:1 check in
+  > thinking about position
+  > thinking about sprint meaning
+  > thinking about project meaning

+- prep 2 weeks project’s idea
+  > consider the period of project
+  > thinking about fortfolio
+  > can say what i will do exactly

+---